-Diaspora Educators of Kenya Association (DEKA) is a body of teachers teaching outside Kenya, in various countries across all continents.
+Diaspora Educators of Kenya Association (DEKA) is a body of Kenyan teachers working in the Education Sector in various countries across all continents.

 In DEKA, we hope to see our colleagues succeed in securing opportunities in various positions in diverse institutions across the globe.
 Networking among each other exposes our teaching fraternity to well-paying opportunities and jobs across various continents, right from lower primary curriculum to Sixth Form (A-Levels), from Foundation level to IB Diploma positions, with some securing positions in leadership in the process.
 Others are now teaching in tertiary institutions and colleges.
 Such elevation of our members builds on the excellent education they acquired while back home and gives credence to our own Kenyan education system.